lance/lance.github.io/src/words/immutability.md

 OK. so is this it?
 Should I just throw in the towel and give up on immutability in my JavaScript applications?
 After all, I've gone this far without it.
 And I didn't have _that many_ bugs.
 Really...
 I promise!

-What's a coder to do?
-Your best bet, if you want to embrace this style fully is to write your application in Clojure or Scala or a similarly designed language where data is immutable.
-Immutable data is a fundamental part of the Clojure language.
+Well, if you want to embrace this style fully is to write your application in Clojure or Scala or a similarly designed language where data is immutable.
+This is a fundamental part of the Clojure language.
 Instead of spending all of your time reading blog posts about fitting a square peg into a round hole, with Clojure you can just focus on writing your application and be done with it.

  But maybe that's not an option.
 Maybe you've got to follow company language standards.
 And anyway, some of us kind of do like writing code in JavaScript, so let's, for the sake of argument, take a look at some options.
 But first, let's just review _why_ we're going to all of this trouble.

 ## The case for immutability

-So much of what makes software develoment hard (other than cache invalidation, and naming) has to do with state maintenance.
+So much of what makes software development hard (other than cache invalidation, and naming) has to do with state maintenance.
 Did an object change state?
 Does that mean that other objects need to know about it?
 How do we propagate that state across our system?
 There's so much bookkeeping and overhead involved in these activitites that bugs are inevitable.

 If, however, we start to think a little differently, these problems begin to disappear.
 Instead of thinking about _objects_, if we shift our thinking about data so that everything is simply a _value_, then there is no state maintenance to worry about.
 Don't think of references to these values as _variables_.
 It's just a reference to a single, unchanging _value_.

 But this shift in thinking must also affect how we structure and think about our code.
 Really, we need to start thinking more like a functional programmer.
-Any function that changes the application's state, should receive an input value, and return some mutated output value - without changing the input.
+Any function that mutates data, should receive an input value, and return a new output value - without changing the input.

 When you think about it, this constraint pretty much eliminates the need for the `class` and `this` keywords.
 Or at least it eliminates the use of any data type that can modify itself in the traditional sense, for example with an instance method.
 In this world view, the only use for the `class` keyword is namespacing your functions by making them static.

 But to me, that seems a little weird.
 Wouldn't it just be easier to stick to native data types?
 Especially since the module system effectively provides namespacing for us.
-Our product functions are namespaced by whatever name we choose to bind them to when we `require()` this file.
+Exports are namespaced by whatever name we choose to bind them to when we `require()` a file.

 **`product.js`**